If you want steak fajitas that are actually tender, full of flavor, and don’t leave you with a sink full of dishes, this is it.

 Instructions

-• Preheat oven to 400°F. Spray a large baking pan with non-stick cooking spray or foil and set aside.
+• Preheat oven to 400°F. Spray a large baking pan with non-stick cooking spray or cover with foil and set aside.
 You may need to use two depending on how large your tray is.

 • Add the sliced steak to a large gallon zip lock back.
 Drizzle with 1 tablespoons olive oil, juice from one lime and sprinkle with ⅔ of the fajita seasoning.
 Mix and shake the bag well until all the steak is coated.
 Let marinate in the fridge for 15 minutes or overnight.

 • Spread the sliced bell peppers and onion on the prepared baking sheet.
-Drizzle with 1 tablespoon of olive oil and then sprinkle with the remaining fajita seasoning.
+Drizzle with 1 tablespoon of olive oil and then sprinkle with the remaining fajita seasoning and garlic cloves.
 Toss to coat.

 • Roast the vegetables in the preheated oven for 15 minutes then remove from the oven and stir then push all the veggies to one side of the tray, trying to keep them in an even layer.